dereuromark/cakephp-queue/docs/sections/tasks/email.md

     'serialized' => true,
 ];
 ```
+You can also use the convenience method `EmailTask::serialize()` here.

 It will not yet send emails here, only assemble them.
 The Email Queue task triggers the `deliver()` method.